lliendo/Radar/docs/plugins-development.rst

 Plugins development
 ===================

-    We're now going to dive into plugin development.
+    We're now going to describe plugin development.
 Although you may think that this might be a complex task, a lot of effort has been put in the design of this part of Radar so you can easily write a plugin.
     You will need to at least understand a little of Python and object oriented